Perfume: The Story of a Murderer (film): Development

-Andreas Schmid, CEO of VIP Medienfonds ('Medienfonds' is a German term for a type of closed investment fund) and one of the film's executive producers, was arrested in October 2005 on suspicion of fraud and tax evasion.
+Andreas Schmid, CEO of VIP Medienfonds ("Medienfonds" is a German term for a type of closed investment fund) and one of the film's executive producers, was arrested in October 2005 on suspicion of fraud and tax evasion.
 The resulting investigation revealed some irregularities in the financing of Perfume, suggesting that some investors may have invested in the film as a vehicle for tax evasion (to acquire tax losses).
 According to documents Schmid filed to tax authorities, VIP invested €25 million into the film.
-But according to Constantin Film's ledgers, VIP only put up €4.1 million.
-The remainder of the €25 million was banked to collect interest, secure bank guarantees and used to pay back investors their share of the film's revenue.
-As VIP claimed the whole €25 million was used to produce the film, its investors were also able to write off their entire contribution against tax.
-Perfume also received €700,000 in state subsidies from Filmstiftung NRW based on the €4.1 million figure.
+However, according to Constantin Film's ledgers, VIP put up only €4.1 million.
+The remainder of the €25 million was banked to collect interest, secure bank guarantees, and to pay back investors their share of the film's revenue.
+Due to VIP's claim that the whole €25 million was used to produce the film, its investors were also able to write off their entire contribution against tax.
+Perfume also received €700,000 in state subsidies from Filmstiftung NRW, based on the €4.1 million figure.
 In November 2007, Schmid was found guilty of multiple counts of tax evasion and sentenced to six years in prison.
 He had already served more than two years in jail since his arrest.